wjjdavidwen1223-source/recruiting-decision-system/README.md

 - Feature engineering from unstructured data
 - Rule-based scoring as a baseline model
 - Candidate ranking and classification
 - Handling real-world data variability
+- Workflow and decision system design for recruiting pipelines

 ---